-Students accepted for this program must have completed either an Associate in Arts, Associate in Science or Associate in Applied Science degree in an appropriate field, a GPA of 2.5 or higher, a passing score in the General Knowledge exam, and show successful completion of EDF 2005 Introduction to the Teaching Profession.
+Students accepted for this program must have completed either an Associate in Arts, Associate in Science or Associate in Applied Science degree in an appropriate field, a GPA of 2.5 or higher and show successful completion of EDF2005 - Introduction to the Teaching Profession.
 A minimum of 60 credits from the student's associate degree will count toward completion of the program.
 Additional General Education and/or Technical Specialization courses may be required.

-A grade of C or better is required in all technical, program core and program specialization courses, and all courses used to satisfy the

-Gordon Rule requirement.
+A grade of C or better is required in all technical, program core and program specialization courses, and all courses used to satisfy the Gordon Rule requirement.
 Students transferring into baccalaureate programs with an A.A. degree or higher do not need to meet our General Education requirements with the exception of college level English and Gordon Rule math.
 These students must have successfully completed, with a grade of C or better, at least one college level English and one Gordon Rule math course.
 General Education courses must total 36 credits.
 The A.A. or higher degree must be from an accredited institution but can be public, private and/or out of state.